eprev/eprev.org/_posts/2017-01-04-the-importance-of-html-character-encoding.md

   layout="responsive" mod="wide" .g--border
 }

 Safari shares similar to Firefox behavior.
-Chrome and Edge begin parsing HTML right away even if the character encoding is not specified or incorrect.
+Things are quite different with Chrome and Edge, they begin parsing HTML right away even if the character encoding is not specified or incorrect.

 ![Chrome Console: Character encoding is not specified]({{site_url}}/images/posts/chrome-charset-is-not-specified.png "Chrome starts parsing the HTML and loading styles and scripts as it is loading the document even if the character encoding is not specified."){: layout="responsive" mod="wide" .g--border
 }

+What’s incorrect encoding?
 HTML5 specification says that user agents must not support the CESU-8, UTF-7, BOCU-1, SCSU, EBCDIC and UTF-32 encodings.
-Firefox and Safari won’t parse the document UTF-7 encoded until they get the first 1024 bytes.
+For that reason, Firefox and Safari won’t parse the document UTF-7 encoded until they get the first 1024 bytes.

 On a final note, it’s important that the character set specified in the `Content-Type` header or `META` tag matches the encoding actually used for the document.
 If the browser detects an incorrect or mismatched encoding,